 Members and other individuals interested in supporting the goals and programs of JEA, NSPA and scholastic journalism are invited to submit convention program proposals for sessions at the national convention.
 This invitation is extended to teachers/advisers, professional journalists and students in editorial-leadership positions.
 Proposals must be received by Dec.
 15 (spring convention) or July 15 (fall convention), to be listed in the registration booklet.
 If the deadline has passed, please contact Connie Fulkerson at 866-532-5532 or firstname.lastname@example.org to see if speaking times are still available.

 Each person submitting a proposal will be notified two months before the convention of the status of that proposal.
 A tentative program outline will run in the registration booklet.

-Students, advisers and professionals are invited to submit proposals on topics including, but not limited to, these curricular areas:
+Advisers, professionals and student are invited to submit proposals on topics including, but not limited to, these curricular areas: